andreuxvz/symlink-sublime3.sh/README.md

 /Library
 /usr/local

-here is the command:  \n
+here is the command:  "\n"
 <b> ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl <b>

 so... what I've done its make my symlink for Sublime in /usr/local/bin directory and it works.